Naturalization Fact Sheet

-- Since 2009, USCIS welcomed approximately 620,000 to 780,000 citizens each year during naturalization ceremonies across the United States and around the world.
+- Each year, USCIS welcomes approximately 680,000 citizens during naturalization ceremonies across the United States and around the world.

-- In FY 2018, 73 percent of all naturalized citizens resided in 10 states (in descending order): California, Florida, New York, Texas, New Jersey, Illinois, Massachusetts, Virginia, Pennsylvania, and Washington.
+- In FY 2013, 75 percent of all persons naturalizing resided in 10 states (in descending order): California, New York, Florida, Texas, New Jersey, Illinois, Virginia, Massachusetts, Georgia and Pennsylvania.

-- In FY 2018, the top countries of origin for naturalization were in the following descending order: Mexico, India, Philippines, Cuba, and People’s Republic of China.
+- In FY 2013, the top countries of origin for naturalization were in the following order: Mexico, India, the Philippines, Dominican Republic and China.

-For additional information about USCIS and its programs, visit www.uscis.gov.
+For additional information on USCIS and its programs, visit www.uscis.gov.

 Lee, James and Foreman, Katie, 2014.
 Annual Flow Report-Naturalizations in the United States: 2013.
 Office of Immigration Statistics, Policy Directorate, U.S. Department of Homeland Security.